Mannyalfa/ios-style-timer/README.md

 10. [Credits](#credits)

 ## Description
-This is my first attempt at a UX/UI app
+This is my first attempt at a UX/UI app specifically for mobile devices

 ## Installation
 none